volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ## How to install

+- Although I have included instructions for downloading, installing and updating the plugin, it is envisaged that the plugin will become part of the Volumio distributable and these manual steps will not be required.

 ### 1. Connect your OLED display to your device

-The small OLED displays intended for this setup are normally controlled via I2C or SPI.
+- The small OLED displays intended for this setup are normally controlled via I2C or SPI.
 I2C is the easiest type of screen to hook up with only 4 pins: power, gnd, SDA and SCL.

-You can hook up your screens like so:
+- You can hook up your screens like so:

 ![I2C wiring](https://github.com/antiprism/mpd_oled/blob/master/wiring_i2c.png?raw=true)